Chart Color Schemes

 Infrastructure

-South Arm has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally
+South Arm has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects likely to impact this region.
-Key projects include the Droughty Peninsula Structure Plan, Lauderdale Primary School, Hobart City Deal, and Greater Hobart Urban Growth Boundary Extension.
-The following details those most relevant:.
+AreaSearch has identified 2 key projects that may impact this area: Droughty Peninsula Structure Plan, Lauderdale Primary School, Hobart City Deal, and Greater Hobart Urban Growth Boundary Extension.

 Professional plan users can use the search below to filter and access additional projects.